Baseband-processor/Air-Reaver/README.md

 **INSTALLATION**

-for installing the *Air::Reaver* and *ReaverWPS* programs you just need to type:
+for installing _Air::Reaver_ library and _ReaverWPS_ tool you just need to type:

 ```shell
    sudo make

 ```

-this will start the Makefile outside the C and perl directories, Reaver's Headers will be automatically installed in */usr/include*. directory.
+this will automatically start the Makefile outside the C and perl directories, Reaver's Headers will be automatically installed in */usr/include*. directory.